 RESULTS: Two studies were determined eligible.
 Results were significant for hyperchloremia in groups receiving NS in both studies.
 In one study, Chua et al showed significant increases (p = < 0.01) in bicarbonate in the PL group at two intervals between 4 and 12 hours after fluid therapy initiation.
 Mahler et al found only a relative difference (p < .02) in bicarbonate between groups.
 Chua et al also found the mean arterial blood pressure at 2-4 hours and urine output at 4-6 to be higher in Plasma-Lyte therapy compared with normal saline.

 CONCLUSION: DKA patients treated with Plasma-Lyte had lower serum chloride concentrations and higher serum bicarbonate concentrations compared with NS.
 Inference can also be made for some benefit in time of recovery with more rapidly improved MAP and UO in DKA with a PL versus NS.

 KEYWORDS: Diabetic Ketoacidosis; PlasmaLyte; Balanced Electrolyte Solution; Normal Saline; Hyperchloremic Metabolic Acidosis; Fluid Resuscitation

 Stowe, Michele L., "Plasma-Lyte vs. Normal Saline: Preventing Hyperchloremic Acidosis in Fluid Resuscitation for Diabetic Ketoacidosis."
 (2012).
 School of Physician Assistant Studies.
-Paper 296.
+296.